 Learning about race is a life-long journey.

 Talking about race, racism and anti-racism is hard.
 In our classes, we provide a structured and facilitated space for you to learn about race, racism, and anti-racism.
+All of our courses are currently offered via zoom.

 We offer clear language and definitions so that we can have dialogues about an often triggering topic.